turingaicloud/quickstart/README.md

 ## Configuration
 ### CLI Configuration
-Before using the tcloud CLI and submit ML jobs to TACC, you need to configure your TACC credentials.
+1. Before using the tcloud CLI and submit ML jobs to TACC, you need to configure your TACC credentials.
 You can do this by running the `tcloud config` command:
 ```
 $ tcloud config [-u/--username] MYUSERNAME
 $ tcloud config [-f/--file] MYFILEPATH
 ```
+2. You need to run `tcloud init` command to obtain the latest cluster hardware information from TACC cluster.

 ### Job Configuration
 #### TUXIV.CONF